USS Iredell County: Transfer to Indonesia

+She was donated to Pariaman city, West Sumatra as a museum, however, due to adverse weather conditions was abandoned and left derelict on a beach at Pariaman city.

 Awards

 LST-839 received one battle star for World War II service, and as Iredell County the Presidential Unit Citation, Navy Unit Commendation, Navy Meritorious Unit Commendation, and 9 campaign stars for the Vietnam War.
+It also received several other awards.